New Zealand citizen HELP eligibility

 Please note that forms are not available to collect from other locations.
-A paper form must be completed and submitted even if you have already submitted an online form via my Student Centre.
-An online Commonwealth Assistance Form (eCAF) for NZ citizen SCV holders to apply for a HELP loan will not be available via my Student Centre in 2016.
+A paper form must be completed and submitted to Student HQ even if you have already submitted an online form via my Student Centre.

 After the forms have been submitted and approved you will become eligible for HELP assistance.
 Forms must be submitted and approved on or before the census date of the semester in which they are to take effect.
 You must also provide your Tax File Number to FedUni before the semester census date.

 If the forms are not submitted and approved on or before the relevant census date you will not be eligible for HELP assistance for that semester and you must make full upfront payment of your student contribution amount, tuition fees or Student Services and Amenities Fee on or before the census date.
-Please read the Important dates for a list of census dates.
+Please visit the important dates page for a list of census dates.

 If you are, or become, an Australian permanent resident you will not be eligible for HELP assistance.